Brigada Specială de Intervenție a Jandarmeriei

-Brigada Specială de Intervenție a Jandarmeriei (Gendarmerie Special Intervention Brigade, BSIJ) is a police tactical unit of the Romanian Gendarmerie that specialized in anti-irregular military, apprehension of armed and dangerous criminals, counterterrorism and hostage rescue crisis management, ensuring public order, fighting organized crime, operating in difficult to access terrain, search and rescue efforts for disaster victims, and tactical special operations.
+Brigada Specială de Intervenție a Jandarmeriei (Gendarmerie Special Intervention Brigade, BSIJ) is a police tactical unit of the Romanian Gendarmerie that specialized in anti-irregular military, apprehension of armed and dangerous criminals, ensuring public order, fighting organized crime, operating in difficult to access terrain, search and rescue efforts for disaster victims, and tactical special operations.

 The unit carries the name "Vlad Țepeș" after the Wallachian ruler, Vlad the Impaler.

 History

 After the fall of the communist regime in December 1989, two units were created by the Ministry of Internal Affairs with the task of ensuring public order.
 One was subordinated to the Romanian Police, while the other was subordinated to the Romanian Gendarmerie.
 Following the events of 1999, the Gendarmerie Special Intervention Brigade (Brigada Specială de Intervenție a Jandarmeriei - BSIJ) was formed through the Government Decision no. 77/1999 by transferring the Public Order and Peace Assurance Brigade of the Romanian Police to the Gendarmerie.

 The BSIJ officially received the honorary name "Vlad Țepeș" in 2001, and in 2002 it merged with the 11th Mobile Gendarmerie Brigade under the name "Special Intervention Brigade "Vlad Țepeș" of the Gendarmerie" (Brigada Specială de Intervenție "Vlad Țepeș" a Jandarmeriei).

 Since 2011, the Brigade is part of the ATLAS Network of police tactical units of the European Union.
 The unit received its battle flag on 11 February 2014.